RetroAppleJS/RetroAppleJS.github.io/README.md

 Unlike other emulation engines, **RetroAppleJS** wraps a complete AppleII+ IDE toolchain featuring an emulator, assembler, debugger, and reference manual bundled in one client-side JavaScript web application.
 Yes indeed, this project **runs as-is, locally on any browser, no server required**.

-Back in 1980, a few chaps like me were passionate about coding on the Apple II+, and machine coding was the way to get something done gracefully on a low-spec CPU originally designed for calculators.
-Before starting, several [authors](/docs/CREDITS.md) made this project possible as a tribute to the pioneers of home computing.
+Back in 1980, a few young chaps like me were passionate about coding on the Apple II+.
+Machine coding was the way to get something done gracefully on the 6502, a low-cost & spec CPU originally designed for calculators.
+Before starting, several [authors](/docs/CREDITS.md) made this project possible, mainly as a tribute to the pioneers of home computing.
 Even for those unfamiliar with the Apple II, it is still a great platform to understand the foundations of computer hardware, operating systems, firmware, expansion architecture, and low-level software development.
 So, enjoy the beauty of 8-bit computing on a 6502 CPU, its math tricks, and **deceivingly simple** instruction set.

 ## Getting started